 Due to the severity of domestic violence, the case cannot be dropped in Arizona even if the victim refuses to testify or if they want to drop the charges.
 Only the district attorney has the ability to drop the charges after they are filed.
 If the prosecutor requests to drop the charges, the judge must first approve this action.

 After you have been charged with domestic violence in Arizona, a defendant has two legal options: fight the allegations or plead guilty.
-Consulting with a Phoenix domestic violence lawyer can better help you decide the right path to take.
+Consulting with a Phoenix domestic violence attorney can better help you decide the right path to take.
 If you have been convicted of domestic violence, certain rights will be revoked.
 For example, those with domestic violence charges are not allowed to purchase or own a gun and can face harsh penalties if caught doing so.
 Additionally, domestic violence convictions can affect any child custody issues or divorce hearings.

-A Phoenix criminal attorney at the Orent Law Offices has handled many domestic violence cases and will work tirelessly to ensure that you are not unfairly punished for a crime you did not commit.
+Our Phoenix criminal defense attorneys have handled many domestic violence cases and will work tirelessly to ensure that you are not unfairly punished for a crime you did not commit.
 Domestic violence cases so often turn on the specific facts of the case, which require research into surrounding incidents and any witness testimonies.
-Contact our criminal defense attorney law offices today to schedule your initial consultation, and Craig Orent will begin to put together your defense strategy.
+Contact our Phoenix domestic violence attorneys today to schedule your initial consultation, and Craig Orent will begin to put together your defense strategy.